Grade 6 Harmony Lesson A9: Figured Bass Rules for Realization

 - No augmented or diminished intervals (if used, there are rules about HOW they are used - best to avoid!)

 - Parts should not cross (e.g. the alto part should not go higher than the soprano etc.) (rule)

-- The leading note should always be followed by the tonic (rule)
+- The leading note should always be followed by the tonic in the soprano part (rule)

 - Don't write an interval of more than an octave between the soprano/alto parts or the alto/tenor parts (an interval of more than an octave is allowed between the tenor and bass parts) (rule)

 In the above example, the parts move by unacceptable intervals and the parts sometimes cross.
 The leading note (B) is not followed by the tonic (C), and the interval between the upper parts often exceeds an octave.